Text by CLOT Magazine

 The audience can listen to the sound of gravitational waves plus the voices of rock legend Patti Smith and actress Millie Bobby Brown (‘Eleven’ from the ‘Stranger Things’ series).
-Furthermore, the Vortex section will feature works related to big names of international sound creation like the project Tonandi, a collaboration between Sigur Ros and Magic Leaps, and A Symphony of Noise VR by Matthew Herbert.
+Furthermore, the Vortex section will feature works related to big names of international sound creation, like the project Tonandi, a collaboration between Sigur Ros and Magic Leaps, and A Symphony of Noise VR by Matthew Herbert.

 This world premiere has been developed by Marie Blondiaux and Charles Ayats and produced by Red Corner.
-Madrid artist Claudia Maté will create for L.E.V.
-Matadero a big size visual sculpture which reveals the artist’s personal references related to her home town.
+Madrid artist Claudia Maté will create a big visual sculpture for L.E.V.
+Matadero that reveals the artist’s personal references related to her home town.
 Using a free app for mobile devices, the audience may visualise this work in different spaces inside and outside the walls of Matadero Madrid.

 The project Planet LEV was created by Children of Cyberspace and produced by Matadero Madrid and L.E.V during the lockdown to turn these challenging times for culture into a chance to experiment with new formats.
 This parallel universe is a chance to create new formats and to experiment with digital art for national and international artists such as Biosphere & Initi, Robert Lippok & Lucas Gutiérrez, Sinjin Hawke & Zora Jones, Elías Merino & Sergio Milla and many more.

-The section Ciudad Aumentada (Augmented City) compiles a series of urban experiences of augmented reality at different points of the city of Madrid, beyond the walls of Matadero.
-Planet LEV is a recently created virtual Internet environment which will showcase several avant-garde musical and artistic experiences.
+The section Ciudad Aumentada (Augmented City) compiles a series of urban experiences of augmented reality at different points of the city of Madrid beyond the walls of Matadero.
+Planet LEV is a recently created virtual Internet environment showcasing several avant-garde musical and artistic experiences.